Blackparkd/risinglight/README.md

 **TODO**
 - Detail the node information on each group to better understand the shifts in every stage.
+- Remove the information in every iteration of every stage, and instead only save information after last stage.
+- We are probably adding information to the file that we don't need.

 **DONE**
 - We managed to add prints to see how many groups of equivalent expressions exist and how many expressions exist within these groups.